burhanuddinrampurawala/notices/README.md

   ####Admin (Faculty) can add, delete and edit notices.
   ####Student can only go through the notice and its contents.

-This a
-pp will give an option to a teacher to connect with their students.
  ___

 ##LANGUAGES